Barnato/software-equirements-prioritization-risk-analysis/controlling-risk-overview.md

 * for each identified risk need conditions/events for occurrence

-* evaluation of choosing countermeasures
+* evaluation of choosing countermeasures:

     * contribution to resolution of other risks

     * cost effectiveness